Eros De Santis

-Eros De Santis (born 30 October 1997) is an Italian professional footballer who plays as a right-back for club Bra.
+Eros De Santis (born 30 October 1997) is an Italian professional footballer who plays as a right-back for club Arzignano.

 Club career

 De Santis made his Serie B debut for Virtus Entella on 24 October 2017, in a game against Cremonese.

 On 31 January 2019, Monza announced the signing of De Santis on loan from Siena, with an option to make the deal permanent at the end of the season.

 On 16 January 2020, he joined Serie C club Viterbese.

 International career

 De Santis was a youth international for Italy.